 But just like most other fruits and nuts, even a coconut is likely to turn old and inedible over time.
 Some who like to store many coconuts at home may ask – does coconut go bad?
 Here’s the answer you’re looking for.

 Does coconut go bad?

 Yes, coconuts can go bad if the shells are cracked and bacteria get inside.
-All the moisture or mold usually build up around or through the eyes.
-There are times when you can hear a lot of water inside the nut, yet it could have turned bad if there’s water around the eyes.
+All the moisture or mold usually builds up around or through the eyes.
+There are times when you can hear a lot of water inside the nut, yet it could have turned bad if there was water around the eyes.